A Beginner’s Guide to Homeschool Programs (Curriculum Options)

 A: The cost of homeschool programs can vary depending on the chosen curriculum, resources, and materials.

-There are both free and paid options available (see above), allowing families to find options that fit their budget.
+Both free and paid options are available (see above), allowing families to find options that fit their budget.

 Q: Can homeschooled students get into college?